firebase/genkit/js/testapps/vertexai-reranker/README.md

-# Sample Vertex AI Plugin Retriever and Indexer with Local File
+# Sample Vertex AI Plugin Reranker with Fake Document Content

-This sample app demonstrates the use of the Vertex AI plugin retriever and indexer with a local file for demonstration purposes.
+This sample app demonstrates the use of the Vertex AI plugin for reranking a set of documents based on a query using fake document content.
 This guide will walk you through setting up and running the sample.

 ## Prerequisites